sjayawardena/p2-capital-cities-quiz/README.md

 It is also useful for those who want to test their capitals knowledge with a mixture of difficulty levels.

+This is a link to the deployed site: https://sjayawardena.github.io/p2-capital-cities-quiz/

 ## User Experience (UX)

 ### User Demographic